- Related links

 Wisconsin businesses and other workplaces can save landfilling costs, earn money from the sale of materials and help Wisconsin's economy and environment by recycling.

 Wisconsin's recycling laws banned certain materials from landfill disposal, and this applies to all residential and non-residential locations.
 Businesses and other workplaces must recycle designated materials, as well as provide for the recycling of these materials by their clients or customers.
 Business and workplace recycling is also enforceable under local recycling ordinances implemented by the responsible unit (RU).

-More information and tools for business and workplace recycling:
+Information and tools for business and workplace recycling

 - Confused about what to do with the batteries from your business?
 (WA-1622)

 - Recycling and Waste Reduction: A Guide for Schools (WA-1561)